asherawelan/asherawelan.github.io/content/posts/events/ymuno-festival/the-community-pledge.md

 ---
 title:  The community pledge
-draft: true
+draft: false
+date:   2017-04-18 13:00:00
 image:  '/images/blog/events/ymuno-festival/2013/summer/preview.jpg'
-tags:   [music, ymuno festival, north wales, abergele]
+tags:   [music, ymuno festival, north wales, reflection]
 ---

 The Ymuno Festival took a fallow year in 2012 to consider direction and focus.
-However, the event returned in 2013 with fresh energy, a constitution, and an expanded team to deliver it.
+The event returned in 2013 with fresh energy, a constitution, and an expanded team to deliver it.

-That team collaborated with exceptional talent, impressive performers, local artists and industries of distinction to broaden the event's appeal.
+That team collaborated with exceptional talent, impressive performers, local artists and local industries of distinction to broaden the event's appeal.
 Central pillars to this delivery were for it to be family-friendly, affordable, and begin the challenge of being greener.
 Programming and marketing communicated that message to young families, and the festival grew.

 <div class="vimeo">
 {{< vimeo 829739253 >}}